eczn/qiniu-upload-file-to-my-zone/README.md

 }
 ```

-and then just run `up2zone up` to upload folder `path/to/hello` in the bucket configureed.
+and then just run `up2zone up` to upload folder `path/to/hello` in the bucket configured.

 ``` bash
 $ up2zone up path/to/hello qiniu-hello